CBD Frequently Asked Questions

 Why don’t you source your Hemp from within Colorado, California, or Oregon?

-We sell nation-wide and worldwide, so we must abide by the federal and not just state law.
-Regarding hemp cultivation, the state and federal laws here in the United States are presently contradicting, and to avoid stepping into a grey area of the law, we are only sourcing our hemp from countries that we know for certain it is legal to do so from.
-This way we are following both state and federal law and are able to provide CBD to people all around the world.
+Since we sell our products both nationwide and worldwide, we have to follow both the federal and state laws.
+With regards to hemp cultivation, the state and federal laws are in contradiction.
+To avoid breaking any rules, we only source our hemp from countries from which we know for certain it is legal to do so.
+This ensures that we are following all laws and can provide our customers with a high-quality product all around the world.

 What’s the percentage of cannabidiol in your product?

-Our base CBD extracts have varying percentages of CBD 24-36% .
-We use multiple hemp cultivars, grown outdoors in several countries and under different climate conditions, so there is naturally a variance in the final biochemical composition of the oil extracts.
-This however has no effect on how much pure cannabidiol (CBD) goes into each bottle of CBDfx.
+It varies from product to product.
+Our base CBD extracts have percentages of CBD that range from 24-36%.
+We use different hemp growers, and our plants are grown outdoors in several countries and under several climate conditions.
+This creates natural variance in the final biochemical composition of the oil extracts.
+However, this does not affect how much pure cannabidiol (CBD) goes into each one of our bottles of CBDfx.
 Our CBDfx Vape Additive has approximately 180 - 360mg of CBD extract per 1 fluid ounce or 60-120mg per 10ml bottle.

-Does CBD have a negative interaction with medication?
+Does CBD have an adverse interaction with medication?

-There are no known negative reactions with medications but please always talk to your advising physician if you have questions about using CBD while on medications.
+At this time, there are no known adverse interactions with medication but talk to your advising physician if you have questions about using CBD while on medication.

 What is the best method of ingestion?

-Vaping CBD is the most effective form of regular consumption with a 70% absorption rate compared to 25% if ingested through the stomach.
-However, it is up to the consumer how they enjoy it the most.
+As for the most efficient form of consumption, vaping CBD has a 70% absorption rate compared to 25% if ingested through the stomach.

 What’s the ideal serving size for me, and how often should I take it?

-The suggested serving size is 1-2 full dropper full per 5ml tank or 1/5- 1 dropper full on an RDA.
-Taken orally 1-2 dropper full under the tongue.
+Our suggested serving size is 1-2 full dropper full per 5ml tank or 1/5- 1 dropper full on an RDA.
+Taken orally, place 1-2 droppers full under the tongue.
 Studies have shown that 2mg of CBD has similar effects as 200mg CBD.
-An important factor to acknowledge when considering this question is that most of the studies and research being performed on CBD use an isolated form of synthetic cannabidiol.
-Our whole plant, hemp derived CBD oil is different as it is a polycannabinoid as mentioned earlier.- the CBD works best in conjunction with the other cannabinoids (CBN, CBC, CBG, etc.), vitamins, minerals, omega lipids and other natural phytochemicals present in industrial hemp.
+One thing to think about when considering this question is that many of the recent studies and scientists are performing research on CBD use as an isolated form of synthetic cannabidiol.
+Our plant is different as it is a poly cannabinoid as mentioned earlier.
+The CBD works best in tandem with the other cannabinoids (CBN, CBC, CBG, etc.), vitamins, minerals, omega lipids and other natural phytochemicals that are present in industrial hemp.

-Also worth mentioning is that the weight of the person may play a role in how the CBD effects the body.
-A 100 pound female most likely won’t need the same amount as a 250 pound man to gain a similar result.
+Also, a person’s weight may play a role in how the CBD effects the body.
+A 100-pound woman likely won’t need as high of a dose as a 200-pound man.

-One last note on this is that your body will build up a storage of cannabidiol in the body, which is unlike most chemicals.
-Unlike alcohol, which is usually absent from the blood stream and body within 24-48 hours after ingestion, cannabidiol is fat soluble and may stay bound to the cells of the body for weeks.
-This is important to know because after a few weeks of using CBD oil a lesser amount may be required to gain effects similar to the original servings.
+One last thing to note about CBD is that your body will build up a storage of cannabidiol in the body.
+Unlike alcohol, which usually leaves your body completely within 24-48 hours after ingestion, cannabidiol is fat soluble and may stay bound to the cells of the body for weeks.
+This may affect the amount of CBD that you need to use over a few weeks.

 Can I add CBD oil to food or beverages?